By Ohio.org Staff

 Home to the late Pulitzer prize winning author, Louis Bromfield, Malabar Farm and its "Big House" is said to be haunted, with visitors experiencing unexplained noises, mysterious smells, ghostly apparitions and the feeling of cats brushing up against their legs.
 Shake off the scaries by trying some the hiking trails in Malabar Farm State Park, or settle down at one of their picnic spots and tell a ghost story or two.

 Photo credit: Ghost Adventures, Facebook

 Franklin Castle in Cleveland

 Perhaps one of Ohio's most notorious buildings, Franklin Castle is a landmark for its haunted history.
 People report flickering lights, sounds of crying babies and even the ghostly image of a woman in black.
-While the building isn't open to the public (it's home to the operations and shipping department of Norton Records), you can walk along the sidewalk with a fall brew from nearby Rising Star Coffee and try to catch a glimpse of its spooky occupants.
+While the building isn't open to the public, you can walk along the sidewalk with a fall brew from nearby Rising Star Coffee and try to catch a glimpse of its spooky occupants.